Finesse/Wired/docs/relations.md

  */
 ```

-The other `load` method arguments are supported by the `loadCyclic` method.
+The `loadCyclic` method supports all the other arguments supported by the `load` method.